Search

 Betsy King was a member of Furman’s 1976 NCAA Championship team.

-Avoiding a letdown, King won her second Dinah and made it back-to-back Opens in 1990.
+Avoiding a letdown, King won her second Dinah and made it back-to-back U.S. Women’s Opens in 1990.
 Perhaps her most frustrating year came in 1993 when she won the Vare Trophy, the money title and Player of the Year honors, despite winning only one tournament, the season-ending Toray Japan Queens Cup.
-With the pressure of the Hall of Fame mounting (her 29 career victories left her one shy of induction), she was second five times that year, including the Dinah Shore and du Maurier, where she held third-round leads.
+With the pressure of the Hall of Fame mounting (her 29 career victories left her one shy of induction), she placed second five times that year, including at the Dinah Shore and du Maurier, where she held third-round leads.

 • About Us